AuctionSieve

 "How can I backup my AuctionSieve Data?"

-- Copy (not move) the following files from that folder to another location for safekeeping:
+Copy the following files from that directory to another location for safekeeping:

 all .sieve files